SiaFoundation/siad/doc/api/index.html.md

 which is a 30 second timeout.
 The maximum allowed timeout is 900s (15 minutes).

 **priceperms** | string
-If 'price per millisecond' is set, the renter will use it as a budget to spend on faster, and thus potentially more expensive, hosts.
+If the 'price per millisecond' is set, the renter will use it as a budget to spend on faster, and thus potentially more expensive, hosts.
 If no unit is provided, the given value will be treated as hastings.
 Valid units are: "pS", "nS", "uS", "mS", "SC", "KS", "MS", "GS", "TS".
-If no value is provided the API will favour the fastest hosts.
+If no value is provided the API uses 1mS as a sane default.

 ### Response Header